ARBUCHELI/PROJECT-HYBRID-CLOUD-SAAS-THREE-TIER-WEB-APPLICATION/README.md

 scratch; either approach is acceptable.

 Be sure to save your blueprint to your Udacity workspace before leaving a lab session!

+# Adaptation as a repository: Andrés R. Bucheli.